Guest Blogger - Tina Martin

 Use Technology Effectively

 One of your most important goals as a manager should be to keep your remote employees engaged.
 Email and text messages can be effective for some tasks, but you can increase your productivity by utilizing technology specifically designed for remote work, such as Microsoft Teams or Slack.
 Team members anywhere in the world can connect through these services.
-For instance, if you’re one of the many small business owners who elects to hire remote staff in India, you can stay in touch any time and from anywhere, day or night.
+For instance, if you’re one of the many small business owners who elect to hire remote staff in India, you can stay in touch any time and from anywhere, day or night.

 Of course, the tools at your fingertips extend beyond basic communication.
 You can send payment through online services as well, thanks to options like Xoom.
 With affordable everyday exchange rates and low fees, you can send funds to India and other countries in a timely and efficient manner.
 Virtually any business function can be facilitated remotely with an appropriate tool.